DPDK/dpdk/doc/guides/sample_app_ug/intel_quickassist.rst

 Setup
 ~~~~~

-Building and running this application requires having both the Intel® DPDK package and
+Building and running this application requires having both the DPDK package and
 the QuickAssist Technology Software Library installed,
 as well as at least one Intel® QuickAssist Technology hardware device present in the system.

-For more details on how to build and run Intel® DPDK and Intel® QuickAssist Technology applications,
+For more details on how to build and run DPDK and Intel® QuickAssist Technology applications,
 please refer to the following documents:

-*   *Intel® DPDK Getting Started Guide*
+*   *DPDK Getting Started Guide*

 *   Intel® Communications Chipset 8900 to 8920 Series Software for Linux* Getting Started Guide (440005)